 Orff Education in Turkey

-Best known in our country for his work entitled Carmina Burana, Carl Orff was not only an esteemed musician, but he was also an important educator.
-The artist’s educational method Carl Orff Schulwerk, which is known as “Carl Orff Approach”, recommends that elements familiar to children shall be used to give them basic music training.
-In other words, it advocates naturalness.
-The goal is to take advantage of all the different fields of art in order to bring out people’s intrinsic creative powers through rhythm, movement and speaking.
+Best known for his work Carmina Burana, Carl Orff was not only an important musician, but he was also an important educator.
+Developed by Orff himself, Carl Orff Schulwerk, also known as “Carl Orff Approach”, recommends as an educational method, the use of elements familiar to children in order to give them a basic musical training.
+For this, the Orff Approach uses improvisation of language, and playing as a group with music.
+The aim is to benefit from various fields of art in order to bring out the individual’s intrinsic creative powers through rhythm, movement and speaking.

 Orff Schulwerk in Turkey – First Approach

 Turkey was introduced to Orff-Schulwerk as early as 1938.
 Paul Hindemith and Dr. Eduard Zuckmayer acquainted Orff-Schulwerk and its instruments with the students of the Gazi Educational Institute.